People:

 Al Gore: "And now, my friends, in a phrase I once addressed to others, it's <snicker> it's time for me to go.
 Thank you and good night."
 (December 2000, finally conceding the 2000 presidential election to George W. Bush)

-U.S. Secretary of State Alexander Haig: "As of now, I am in control -- here -- in the White House." (speaking to the media after Ronald Reagan had been shot, circa 1983, in regard to who was handling the duties of the president while Reagan was in emergency surgery.
+U.S. Secretary of State Alexander Haig: "As of now, I am in control – here – in the White House." (speaking to the media after Ronald Reagan had been shot on March 30, 1981, in regard to who was handling the duties of the president while Reagan was in emergency surgery.
 Haig had apparently forgotten that the Speaker of the House is next in the pecking order if the president and VP become incapacitated or unreachable.)

 North Carolina Senator Jesse Helms: "I'm so old fashioned that I believe in horse-whippin'."